If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 What do they consider “the most valuable end-use” for water?

-The Rosewood Resort waters its white coral road to keep the dust down.
+The Rosewood Resort waters it's white coral road to keep the dust down.
 They use

 hundreds, if not thousands, of gallons to water their road, even when there are